Spencer Johnson, MD

 She is excited to be part of a team that focuses on the entire person: mind, body and spirit.

-Check out Carrie’s website and blog posts at http://www.balancedwellnesshealthcoaching.com/
+Check out Carrie’s website, blog posts, and UPCOMING CLASSES at http://www.balancedwellnesshealthcoaching.com/

 *Please call 612-706-9630 to sign up or inquire about an upcoming class.